brownboycodes/FruitCastle/src/docs/playpal/app_docs/PLAYPAL_ANDROID_TERMS_AND_CONDITIONS.md

 Last updated: March 21, 2022

 1. PlayPal is not a fund transfer platform.
-It is a simulator, meaning it is to be used for mocking payments/fund-transfer-requests.
+The current PlayPal can be described as the demo version/prototype of what the actual product might be/behave like, at best it can be also described as a simulator, meaning it is to be used for mocking payments/fund-transfer-requests.
 The app has been developed it on display it on the portfolio of the app developer and the UI designers who have been mentioned in this document.

 2. PlayPal is not made for commercial use.

 3. PlayPal is a free app, meaning doesn't involve any payment to install/use or any in-app purchases and runs without showing ads, hence no revenue is being generated from advertisement or any other means.

 4. PlayPal was inspired from the designs of Vadim Demenko, and transformed into functioning application with programs witten by Nabhodipta Garai (brownboycodes) and it is not the original PayPal fund transfer platform, or it pretends to be or a plagiarized version of it.
-It is a simulator, for mocking payment mechanism.
+The current PlayPal can be described as the demo version/prototype of what the actual product might be/behave like, at best it can be also described as a simulator, for mocking payment mechanism.

 5. PlayPal can be used in the portfolio of Nabhodipta Garai (brownboycodes) for developing the app (both frontend and backend).